Åse Frøyshov

 Åse Marie Frøyshov (born 1943) is a Norwegian textile artist.
 Working principally with different types of brightly coloured wool, she has created non-figurative carpets and wall hangings including "Fanfare", an enormous woven wall display for the Tomsø Music Conservatory.
 Her tapestries often consist of patches arranged in collage-like patterns, extending beyond the edges of a rectangular frame.
-Textiles for churches, such as altarpieces, altar cloths, rugs and chasubles, can be seen in Rennebu's Innset Church and in Hamar Cathedral.
+Textiles for churches, such as altarpieces, altar cloths, rugs and chasubles, can be seen in Rennebu's Innset Church and Hamar Cathedral.
 At the 2021 Florence Biennale, Frøyshov was awarded the prize for "Textile and Fiber Art".

 Biography, education and family

 Born in Hamar on 11 January 1943, Åse Marie Frøyshov was the daughter of the Pentecostal priest Ragnvald Frøyshov (1908–1987) and his wife Marie Evensdatter née Langseth (1909–1973), who taught her to knit.
 In line with her parents' wish for her to become a teacher, she attended the teacher training college Hamar Lærerskole from 1962 to 1964, when she married a Danish school teacher and lived on Bornholm and in Ballerup.
 The marriage was dissolved in 1969.
 As a Norwegian, she was unable to study at the Danish Arts and Crafts School.
 She therefore studied textile art first at Danmarks Lærerhøjskole (1967–69) and then at the Norwegian National Academy of Craft and Art Industry in Oslo (1969–73).
 There she was a student of Kjellaug Hølaas, Brit Fuglevaag and Åse Frogner.
 In 1971, she married the musician Bjarne Ivar Fiskum with whom she had two daughters, Ella and Minda.
 The marriage was dissolved in 1984.
 While married, she used the name Åse Frøyshov Fiskum.
 In connection with her studies, Frøyshov travelled to Poland in 1971 and to Italy and London in 1972.
 From 1973 to 1975, she spent a period in Vienna.